danielskowronski/Ugreen40GbpsNVMeAnd40mmFanHolder/docs/ASSEMBLY.md

 15. Connect enclosure to computer, generate some load on disk, then disconnect fan and double check that enclosure fan blows in the same direction as fan; otherwise extra fan will be fighting built-in fan and may lead to overheating

 Hint: fan should be active even when disk (and host computer) is not, to cool it down after use.
 Use external power supply or ensure that you use always-powered USB port on computer.

+Alternatively, fan-related parts can be assembled first:

+1. Hold in place: fan plate - fan - fan plate
+2. Screw using M4 screws and nut
+3. Attach to top and then bottom plate like you'd work with individual fan plates